idea-fasoc/fasoc/generators/pll-gen/README.md

     ```bash
    make bleach_all
     ```

+# Running BLE PLL Generation
+1. If the machine has no private directory installed, the generator will parse 'fasoc/generators/pll-gen/ble_design_params.json'.
+If private directory exists, the generator will use 'fasoc/private/generators/pll-gen/ble_design_params.json'.
+Example in the private directory has the exact standard cell names as used in the measured chip while the public version has placeholders.

+1. Modify the 'ble_design_params.json' as desired.
+Details about the design parameters are depicted in https://fasoc.engin.umich.edu/ad-pll/.

+1. Run the command.
+(The command can be modified or added in Makefile)
+    ```bash
+   make ble_pll_gen
+    ```

+1. Check the results in 'fasoc/generators/pll-gen/ble_outputs/' for verilog source files and 'fasoc/private/generators/pll-gen/$technology/flow_ble_*'.

 # Known bugs
 1. Current pll controller has potential metastability issue in retiming due to reference cycle latency in the procedure of retiming edge selection.
 Verilog simulation with sdf annotation doesn't give correct result due to this metastability issue.
 Controller and testbench will be updated to address the problems in the Beta release.